-I only started climbing hills at the age of 61.
-That was when I sold my business and retired.
+I only started climbing hills at the age of 61, when I sold my business and retired.
 Having spent years working 7 days a week in my warehouse, I was not exactly at the peak of fitness.

 I climbed my first hill, just because I wanted to take a photograph of a particular view - and I haven't stopped since!

-As I climbed even more and even higher hills, I suppose it was no great surprise that I suffered more and more aches and pains.
+As I climbed even more and more hills, I suppose it was no great surprise that I suffered more and more aches and pains.

 What did surprise me was that as I got fitter, going uphill was becoming easier - but coming downhill was a different story.